mrtyormaa/Foreign-Exchange/README.md

 # Foreign-Exchange

+##HomeWork 5
+Homework 5 details can be found inside hw5 folder in src.
+Please refer to the readme file inside that folder for further information.

 ##HomeWork 4
 Homework 4 details can be found inside hw4 folder in src.
 Please refer to the readme file inside that folder for further information.